Forte Family Lawyers Melbourne

 Lifeline

-This website provides information for those experiencing a personal crisis and gives access to 24 hour crisis support and suicide prevention services.
-It also provides tool kits and referrals to online peer support forums.
+This website provides information for those experiencing a personal crisis and gives access to 24-hour crisis support and suicide prevention services.
+It also provides toolkits and referrals to online peer support forums.

 LEGISLATION

-- Family Law Act 1975 (Cth) – the main legislation covering family law disputes
+- Family Law Act 1975 (Cth) – the main legislation covering family law disputes.

-- Child Support (Assessment) Act 1989 (Cth) – legislation about the calculation of child support
+- Child Support (Assessment) Act 1989 (Cth) – legislation about the calculation of child support.

-- Child Support (Registration and Collection) Act 1989 (Cth) – legislation about the collection of child support
+- Child Support (Registration and Collection) Act 1989 (Cth) – legislation about the collection of child support.

-- Family Violence Protection Act 2008 (Vic) – legislation dealing with family violence and intervention orders
+- Family Violence Protection Act 2008 (Vic) – legislation dealing with family violence and intervention orders.

-LGBTIQ SUPPORT SERVICES
+LGBTQIA+ SUPPORT SERVICES

 Gender Help for Parents